khalilulfat/GitHomeworkTest/README.md

 ## Asking for Help

 If you've had problems with any of the steps above, ask for help on Slack - another trainee or a volunteer will be able to help you!

-When you ask for help you should always say what exactly isn't working

-**Do not write:** "Git doesn't work.
-Can someone help me?"

-**Do write:** "I've tried to push my file using git but it's giving me this error XYZ.
-I've tried to search Google for the answer but I can't find anything.
-Can somebody help me?"